 Objects each have unique shapes and sizes to consider.
 Because of this variety, maximizing space in a dumpster can feel like putting a jigsaw puzzle together.
 Always fill in gaps as you begin to fill your dumpster.
 It’s easy when you’re in the midst of a significant removal project to work quickly and go too fast.
 But be conscientious throughout your project and pause every once in a while to make sure you are filling all the spaces.

 Start by laying large, flat materials along the bottom of your dumpster before placing items on top.
 If you’re throwing away furniture, aim to fill the empty areas formed by the legs with smaller items to be trashed.

 5. Distribute Weight Evenly

 Make sure you’re distributing weight across your dumpster.
-If the weight is not evenly distributed, the dumpster can shift during loading or transit, which can lead to a dangerous situation for all involved.
+If the weight is not evenly distributed, the dumpster can shift during loading or transit, and items can roll off the dumpster, which can lead to a dangerous situation for all involved.
 Take time throughout your project to assess how well your dumpster is filling and to ensure the weight is properly balanced.

 6. Don’t Load too High